-Thus, students should apply to 10-20 positions to secure one position.
+Thus, students should apply to 10-20 positions to secure one position; the BigTen Alliance, allows students to apply to ten summer REUS with a single application.
 Students who volunteer in labs or with organizations can often improve their chances to secure one of these paid coveted positions.
 Some of our alumni took the initiative to volunteer or receive college internship credit for their experience and later were offered paid positions, so remember to consider this option and discuss your ideas with faculty mentors or alumni.
-Others were able to cover their expenses by applying to the Lang Opportunity Awards Program.
+Others were able to cover their expenses by applying to the Lang Opportunity Awards Program- scroll the pull down list at this site.

 This short list of sites is designed to help you identify the right site, type of experience, and prepare your application in a timely and effective manner.
 Much of what you learn by going through this process will also be useful for fellowship, scholarship, and graduate school applications.
 At the bottom there is a link to the Foundation Center’s Online Course for Grant Writing and there are suggestions for building a mentoring network to help you navigate this process.